-Resplendent with perennial blooms, Summer Lodge Country House Hotel, Restaurant and Spa is much loved for its beautiful gardens.
+Resplendent with perennial blooms, Summer Lodge Country House Hotel and Restaurant is much loved for its beautiful gardens.
 It’s during spring that the grounds really come into their own.
 Visitors staying at this time of year will notice yellow, white and purple crocuses popping up on the lawns, along with scatterings of snowdrops and a sunny assortment of daffodils, both large and small.

 Head Gardener Mike is particularly busy in February and March, harvesting the first few batches of spring produce.
 “At the moment, we’ve got some great micro salads that we’ve had growing since the start of this year,” he explains.
 “This kind of produce is really useful for our chef, along with the leeks, curly kale and cabbages that we’ve been growing in our polytunnels.”

 The gardening team works closely with the kitchen to make optimal use of its vegetable patches and to supplement ingredients required for the daily menu, whether it’s freshly picked runner beans or a flourish of fragrant sweet peas to garnish.
 “Steve, our chef, is always happy to use what we can grow,” Mike says.
 “If there is something specific that he’s interested in, we try our best to make it happen.
 Last year the kitchen was really keen on experimenting with different varieties of mint, so we grew a selection including chocolate mint, which the bar was also keen to use.
 Minimising waste on the produce we use is a priority for us.”

 Having joined Summer Lodge last year, Mike has big plans for the gardens.
 “One of my missions is to bring back all the traditional perennial and annual plants such as lupins and foxgloves.
 I’m hoping to introduce those again to fill out our herbaceous borders and really give the garden its traditional English country garden feel.”